HughP/dnj-corpus/README.md

 >  c, h, j, qu et x n'existent pas en dan.

 Which says: "The letters 〈c〉, 〈h〉, 〈j〉, 〈qu〉 and, 〈x〉 do not exist in Dan."
 While this may be true at a very strict level, several issues come to light immediately:
-1. 〈h〉 is present in 〈bh〉 and 〈dh〉
+1. 〈h〉 is present in 〈bh〉 and 〈dh〉, therefore is in the writing system, and orthography, and is a letter.
-2. 〈j〉 is often used in loan wors like _Abidjan_.
+2. 〈j〉 is often used in loan words like _Abidjan_.
+3. 〈qu〉 is not a letter, and 〈u〉 is clearly in Dan's writing system and orthography — as a letter.

-So if we were to include characters which are not frequently used in Dan
+So if we were to include characters which are not frequently used in Dan, but are in some way needed in the writing system we might come close to some sort of statement like that of
 <!-- https://www.thoughtco.com/how-to-use-french-punctuation-4086509 https://www.thoughtco.com/hyphens-and-dashes-in-french-4086573 -->
 ###### Based on the corpus